o-sam-o/conviz/README.md

 *  Column chart of conviction decade and sentence severity
 *  Bar chart of most popular first names
 *  Bar chart of most popular last names
+*  Map of Conviction County and Destination on individual convict pages

 ## Code Quality
 The quality of code on this project is particularly low, there are no